supremeimposter/My-Vault/GATE/DatabaseManagementSystem/Relational-Model-and-Normalization/Normal Forms.md

 - A relation is in 3NF if **no non-prime attribute is transitively dependent on any candidate key**.
 - A relation is in 3NF if **every non-prime attribute is non-transitively dependent on every candidate key**.

-- A relation is in 3NF if there is no non-prime attributes.
+- If there are no non-prime attributes, then $R$ is in 3NF.
 - If a relation is in 3NF, then it is definitely in 2NF, but if a relation is not in 3NF, then we cannot say about 2NF.

 #### Violation of 3NF
 $$
 \text{some candidate key } \xrightarrow{\text{transitively}}\; \text{ some non-prime attribute}
 $$
 Some super key of $R$ will definitely determine a non-super key (non-candidate key) of $R$ and also a non-super key cannot determine a super key and if a non-super key determines some non-prime attribute, then it means that a super key (possibly candidate key) transitively determines some non-prime attribute.
 $$
 \text{not a super-key } \rightarrow \text{ some non-prime attribute}